-Aging in Place is the concept that you can (and are entitled to) remain in your current residence and in your community for the remainder of your life — or as long as you wish — regardless of changes to your body and abilities that may occur with age.
+- Aging in Place is the concept that you can (and are entitled to) remain in your current residence and in your community for the remainder of your life — or as long as you wish — regardless of changes to your abilities that may occur with age.
 Aging in Place is a choice.
 It gives you control over your independence, quality of life and dignity.

-Deciding to age in place means you are choosing how you want to spend your retirement years, how you want your home to be set up, what your health care choices will be, which types of assistance are right for you, and what your wishes are regarding finances and major life events.
+- Deciding to age in place means you are choosing how you want to spend your retirement years, how you want your home to be set up, what your health care choices will be, which types of assistance are right for you, and what your wishes are regarding finances and major life events.

-Aging in place does not mean you have to do everything yourself.
+- Aging in place does not mean you have to do everything yourself.
 It means you get to plan how your needs are met, who meets them and when.

 How does I’On At Home operate?
 Who does what?

 - We are a 501(c)(3) nonprofit organization, guided by a Board of Directors.
 There are also several Board committees, with I’On community volunteers, that implement Board policies and provide suggestions and information.
 Those committees include: Membership, Programs, Volunteer Services, Finance, and Marketing and Communications.
 Executive management is provided by a paid, part-time Administrative Manager.

 - Volunteers from the community complete background checks and are trained to provide services requested by IAH members, including transportation and helping with home maintenance and simple repairs.
 Volunteers choose which services they want to provide and receive e-mails when a member’s request is submitted in one of their designated helping categories.
 They may then choose whether or not to fulfill that particular request.

 - I’On At Home has general liability and accident insurance that protects Board members and other volunteers.